UniLogin/UniLogin/universal-login-sdk/README.md

 The function takes six arguments:

-- `identityAddress` - address of that identity that requests execution
+- `identityAddress` - address of identity that requests execution
-- `message` - a message, in the same format as ethereum transaction, to be executed by the relayer
+- `message` - a message, in the same format as an ethereum transaction, to be executed by the relayer
-- `privateKey` - a private key to be used to sign the transaction, the corresponding public key address needs to be connected to identity
+- `privateKey` - a private key to be used to sign the transaction, the corresponding public key address needs to be connected to the identity
 - `gasToken` - address of token to refund relayer
 - `gasPrice` - price of gas
 - `gasLimit` - limit of gas